JoseZaqITB/zettelNotes-memo-pad/coverLetter_rare.md

 Thank you for considering my application.
 I look forward to the opportunity to discuss how I can grow with Rare and contribute to its creative vision.

 Sincerely,
 José Alejandro Zaquinaula Ramon

+---

+Game Developer: Aim and Throw
+- set physics for the weapons
+- research 2D tile and map images according to the game's theme ( medieval ) and Implement them
+- Design and Implement the user interfaces ( menus, HUD )